HOW TO FIGHT MULTIPLE ATTACKERS – 5 Rules to Survive

 RULE #4.
 Create Anchors

 Forget the fancy kickboxing or martial arts techniques.
+How to fight multiple attackers does not require you to actually fight.
 Basically, you should try to hide behind a body in order to create a human shield.
 In this sense, your self defence is created by using another body to shield you against attacks.

 Anatomical anchor points on the human body will allow you use another person as a shield.
 The idea here is to simply grab hold of a ridged part of one of your attacker’s body.
 For example, grabbing the neck and the outside of the elbows are excellent for creating leverage to off balance your attacker in self defence.
 Once off balanced you can hide behind that person in order to minimise the damage from the other attackers.
 However you must move from one attacker to another, taking care not to hang on to an assailant for too long.